rinisvs/PNSQC-2024/README.md

 # Pacific Northwest Software Quality Conference: PNSQC_2024
-Jupyter Notebook containing POC of Software Performance Testing use cases with Google Gemini Model.
+Jupyter Notebook containing POC of Software Performance Testing use cases with Google Gemini Model, presented as part of technical paper in PNSQC 2024.
 Provide Google API Key Name as GOOGLE_API_KEY and update the corresponding Key Value in Google Colab Secrets section.

 Performance Testing Use Cases include